MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/diagnostic-logs/how-to-enable-office-365-proplus-uls-logging.md

 - [Enable-Local-Logging2016](https://msdnshared.blob.core.windows.net/media/2018/06/Enable-Local-Logging2016.zip)
 - [Disable-Local-Logging2016](https://msdnshared.blob.core.windows.net/media/2018/06/Disable-Local-Logging2016.zip)

 Reproduce the issue and collect the logs for review.
-The logs are stored under %temp% for sign-in or activation issues in the format MachineName-Date-time.log.
+The logs are stored under %temp% for sign-in or activation issues, in the format of *MachineName-Date-time.log*.

 **For installation or patching issues, run the following commands to add the registry keys:**